EnrollmentFAQs

 Can you just give me a permission number to enroll?

-We do not grant any permission numbers until the waitlists dissolve (end of second week of the semester).
-During the first week of class, we will survey waitlisted students to determine if any students urgently need the class that semester.
 After the waitlists dissolve, we prioritize permission numbers to students based on waitlist position, class need (e.g., if you are a graduating senior who needs this course to graduate), and schedule flexibility (e.g., if there is a section spot open but you are unable to take this section due to your schedule, we’ll move down the line to the next person).
 In our experience, students who really need the class in a given semester end up being able to take it.

 Can’t you just increase the size of the sections?

-Our section sizes are constrained by 1) strict rules about how many students can fit in a given classroom, 2) the need to keep the grading load manageable for the teaching fellows, and 3) our desire to make sections an intimate learning community.
+Our section sizes are constrained by 1) strict rules about how many students can fit in a given classroom, 2) the need to keep the grading load manageable for the Teaching Fellows, and 3) our desire to make sections an intimate learning community.
 Sometimes we can add more seats, but not always.
 If we can add seats, we will let you know.

 If I am on the waitlist, should I attend class (lecture and section) the first week?